-This report is made solely to the Governing Body, as a body, in accordance with Article 23 of the College's Articles of Government.
-Our audit work has been undertaken so that we might state to the Governing Body, as a body, those matters we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the Governing body, as a body, for our audit work, for this report, or for the opinions we have formed
+This report is made solely to the Governing Body, as a body, in accordance with Article 22 of the College's Articles of Government.
+Our audit work has been undertaken so that we might state to the Governing Body, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the Governing Body, as a body, for our audit work, for this report, or for the opinions we have formed.

-Murray Smith UP
+- DocuSigned by: MUNYAY Smith UP -746A2245B30B444...

-746A2245B30B444...

-Murray Smith LLP Chartered Accountants Statutory Auditors Darland House 44 Winnington Hill Northwich Cheshire CW8 1AU
+Murray Smith LLP Chartered Accountants and Statutory Auditor Darland House 44 Winnington Hill Northwich Cheshire CW8 1AU